Webpage of Jakub Smolik

 About me

 I am a CS student at the Faculty of Mathematics and Physics, Charles University in Prague.
-Lately I’ve been focusing on set theory and analytical combinatorics.
+Lately I’ve been interested in well-quasi-ordering infinite graphs and Ramsey theory.
 Other than that, I enjoy Sci-fi and Fantasy literature, especially The Witcher series and the works of Brandon Sanderson.

 You can contact me at smolikj (at) matfyz.cz